JoannaAndrews/JoannaAndrews/README.md

 - 👋 Hi, I’m @JoannaAndrews
 - 👀 I’m interested in machine learning applications in all fields, including computational biology, computer vision, and natural language processing.
-- 🌱 I’m currently learning Python
 - 📫 How to reach me email: jda242@cornell.edu

 <!---